rxing-core/rxing/README.md

 # rxing - cRustacean Crossing

 This is a port of the ZXing (https://github.com/zxing/zxing) java barcode library to pure rust.
-Conversion was done partially with java-2-rust (https://github.com/cguz/java-to-rust), but mostly by hand.
+Conversion was done by hand.
 Original license resides with the authors of zxing.

 Porting of the testing library is incomplete.